RuolinZheng08/renpy-chess/README.md

 ### Instructions

+Copy the following files into your `game/` directory:
+- The [Python modules](https://github.com/RuolinZheng08/renpy-chess/tree/master/game/python-packages) inside `game/python-packages`
-Copy the image files `game/images/chesspieces` and `game/images/chessboard.png` and the script file `game/chess_displayable.rpy` into your `game/` directory.
+- The image files `game/images/chesspieces` and `game/images/chessboard.png`
+- The script file `game/chess_displayable.rpy` into your `game/` directory

 In your `script.rpy`, pass the following configuration variables for the chess engine to the chess screen defined as `screen chess(fen, player_color, movetime, depth)`: